 During the 1980s and mid-90s, Los Angeles was the bank robbery capital of the world.
 Between 1985 and 1995 over 3,500 retail bank branches were robbed.
 In the worst year, 1992, there were 2,641 total heists.
 That’s a heist for every 40 minutes of a banking day.
+They needed a security guard company in the bay area to protect them.
 The trend had more than a few robbers getting away unpunished, and often with thousands of dollars at a time.
 There had been a problem before but it was nothing like the epidemic sweeping through during the 80s, and the seemingly impossible escalation during the 90s.

 What Started It All?

 We often get this image in our heads about what bank security is and how it works.
 We think of thick glass, hard surfaces, guards everywhere, and maybe even a giant round vault door ten inches thick.
 That was not the case in Los Angeles when these robberies started to ramp up, and wouldn’t be the case until we started getting closer to the end of the epidemic.

 Instead of that image of security, what you saw were the branches having to compete for business.
 They wanted customers to enjoy coming inside the bank.
 This would lead to less security, often even no guards, and carpet in some locations.
 They wanted the location to feel more inviting and security was not inviting.
 This trend created soft targets, and in a city as large as Los Angeles, there were a lot of soft targets.